 One other member of the 2016 Bruins draft class, center Trent Frederic, has seen playing time in Boston since signing with the club.
 Frederic has earned a reputation for his physical play but has spent the majority of his time in Providence, but this past season, he made an impact in Boston.
 In 42 games, he had four goals and an assist.
-Center Oskar Steen has yet to break into the NHL but has impressed coaches in the AHL.
+Center Oskar Steen has impressed in Providence and made his NHL debut this season in Boston, playing in three games.